rfreidel/SteamJailer/README.md

-Project: Steam Jailer
+# Project: Steam Jailer

-This project will automate the installation of Steam within a jail on FreeBSD, including the installation of wine-proton both system-wide and within the jail.
+This projects purpose is to automate the installation of Steam within a jail on FreeBSD, including the installation of wine-proton both system-wide and within the jail.
 The project will also provide options to install necessary patches and enable ezjail in the system's rc.conf.
 Finally, it will offer the ability to link the launcher to the user's $HOME/bin folder with a default program icon for FreeBSD.
-Project Structure
+# Project Structure

 Shell Script: To install and configure ezjail, create and start the jail (with the capability to create a new jail if one already exists), and install necessary packages inside the jail.
 C++ Program: To manage the installation and launching of Steam and games within the jail.

 Step 1: Shell Script
 Step 2: C++ Program